Boone - the Early Years

 Five minutes later the four on the knoll are in place, and the three at the camp are leading the horses away from the camp.
 That will stop the bandits from riding off.
 Boone gives everything another check: the Army group is about half a mile down the road, and the bandits are all set with their rifles up ready to shoot at the soldiers when they enter the ambush.

-While using the telescope for a longer look at the soldiers Boone thinks, A captain, a lieutenant, an older sergeant with a few corporals.
-Only the Sergeant’s uniform looks well worn.
+While using the telescope for a long look at the soldiers Boone thinks, A captain, a lieutenant, an older sergeant with a few corporals.
+Only the Sergeant’s uniform looks worn.
 No scouts or flankers, and a very worried sergeant.
 He’s probably the only regular Army man in a group of militia.

 Boone puts the telescope down, takes up the first of his two rifles, aims at the bandit leader, and fires.
 The round hits the man between the shoulder blades, and he goes down.
 His shot is followed by two more at the same times as the Sergeant shouts something while the two officers sit on their horses looking about them.
 Boone aims at another bandit, and fires.
 A glance at the soldiers shows all of them except the officers are on the ground close to the wagons while the Sergeant arranges the defenses.